Clark High School (Plano, Texas)

 R. C. Clark High School is a co-educational secondary school in Plano, Texas (USA) serving grades nine and ten.
 Founded in 1979, the school is part of the Plano Independent School District.
 Hendrick Middle School, Carpenter Middle School, and Schimelpfenig Middle School feed into Clark.
 Students leaving Clark go on to attend Plano Senior High School.
-The school colors are red, white, and black, and the school mascot is the Cougar.
+The school colors are red, white, and black, and the school mascot is the Wildcats.

-The high school recently added a new wing to the building for the 2012-2013 school year due to overcrowding in the old building.
+The high school added a new wing to the building for the 2012-2013 school year due to overcrowding in the old building.
 The new building houses science, art, and foreign language classes.